Guardians of the Galaxy

 Narrative Framework

 This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Guardians of the Galaxy against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Guardians of the Galaxy within its genre.
+By mapping Guardians of the Galaxy against these established plot points, we can identify how James Gunn utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Guardians of the Galaxy within the action genre.

 Plot Points by Act